-The evacuation of the WTC complex is one of the largest full-scale building evacuations in modern times.
+The evacuation of the WTC complex represents one of the largest full-scale building evacuations in modern times.
 As such it is of fundamental importance to our understanding of the complex interaction between structure, procedures, environment and human behaviour; and how these factors interact to determine evacuation performance.
-The WTC evacuation provides an opportunity to probe into and understand the very nature of evacuation dynamics and with this improved understanding, contribute to the design of safer, more evacuation efficient, yet highly functional, high rise buildings.
-At the time of writing, work on project HEED continues to populate the database and commence the preliminary analysis of the data.
-However, we believe that the HEED database will be an invaluable research tool and resource for anyone with an interest in developing fire safe built environments.
-The database will remain live after the end of this current project to accept, where considered appropriate additional input.
+The WTC evacuation provides an opportunity to probe into and understand the very nature of evacuation dynamics and, with this improved understanding, contribute to the design of safer, more evacuation efficient, yet highly functional, high rise buildings.
+At the time of writing, work on the HEED project continues with much of the coding still to be completed and preliminary analysis of the data just about to commence.
+However, we believe that the HEED database will prove an invaluable research tool and resource for fire engineers, human behaviour researchers, regulators and code enforcers for years to come.
+Furthermore, the database will remain live after the end of this current project to accept, where considered appropriate, additional input.
 Latest developments in project HEED can be found on our web site at www.wtc-evacuation.com.